 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

-Take plenty of challenging science and math classes including advanced placement courses in biology, chemistry, physics, and calculus.
+- Take plenty of challenging science and math classes including advanced placement courses in biology, chemistry, physics, and calculus.

-Enhance communication skills through English composition, speech, foreign language, and drama classes.
+- Enhance communication skills through English composition, speech, foreign language, and drama classes.

-Enroll in a psychology class to learn about human nature and explore the mind-body connection.
+- Enroll in a psychology class to learn about human nature and explore the mind-body connection.

-Volunteer at a health clinic, hospital, or eldercare facility.
+- Volunteer at a health clinic, hospital, or eldercare facility.

-Explore health career summer study programs.
+- Explore health career summer study programs.

-They must graduate from an accredited Bachelor's degree program with pre-med prerequisite courses, such as microbiology, biochemistry, and human anatomy.
+They must graduate from an accredited bachelor's program with pre-med prerequisite courses, such as microbiology, biochemistry, and human anatomy.
 Also recommended are classes in English, advanced mathematics, and statistics.
 Most medical schools require a grade point average of at least 3.5 and may choose only those candidates who rank at the top of their graduating class.

 This experience may include volunteering at a hospital, performing community service, and research work.
 Especially valuable are job shadowing programs, which allow students to follow pathologists and other doctors throughout a workday.

-While earning their Bachelor’s, aspiring pathologists should begin thinking about a potential specialization.
+While earning their bachelor’s, aspiring pathologists should begin thinking about a potential specialization.
 Deciding on a specialty while still in undergraduate school typically helps students choose electives and select the appropriate medical school program.
 While further subspecialties exist, pathologists will work in one of five main areas:

-chemical pathology/clinical biochemistry – study of chemicals in the blood
+- Chemical pathology/clinical biochemistry – study of chemicals in the blood

-haematology – study of disorders of the blood
+- Haematology – study of disorders of the blood

-histopathology – study of disease in human tissue
+- Histopathology – study of disease in human tissue

-medical microbiology and virology – study of infection
+- Medical microbiology and virology – study of infection

-immunology – study of the immune system
+- Immunology – study of the immune system

 Medical College Admissions Test

 Through a set of multiple-choice questions, this standardized exam allows medical schools to evaluate a candidate’s training and skill set.
 Many schools share their incoming student MCAT score average on their website to inform undergraduates of how well they need to score to compete with other applicants.

 To achieve their highest possible MCAT score, students are encouraged to take advantage of assistance available to them.
 This includes study materials, pre-tests, practice tests, and online and in-person tutoring.
 These resources are designed to ensure that students attain the best possible score, which will open doors to medical schools.